• The Health of US Primary Care: 2026 Thematic Report

 Key scorecard findings:

-An Inside Look at the Scorecard
+An Inside Look at the Thematic Report

-Milbank: 2025 Scorecard Data Dashboard
+Milbank: 2026 Scorecard Data Dashboard

 This dashboard measures key primary care indicators over the past decade for the nation and across states as the data were available.

-Milbank: 2025 Primary Care Scorecard Webinar
+Milbank: 2026 Primary Care Scorecard Webinar

 This webinar highlights how the nation and states are performing on primary care workforce, financing, and research funding measures.